martinbuberl/awscommunitynordics/README.md

-# awscommunitynordics
+# AWS Mena Community

-This is the repository of the website [awscommunitynordics.org](https://awscommunitynordics.org/).
+This is the repository of the website [awsmena.community](https://awsmena.community).
 It is hosted directly from the repository as a [GitHub Pages](https://pages.github.com/) website.

 ## Local Setup